jojuva/playq-a/plugins/org.apache.cordova.inappbrowser/docs/inappbrowser.md

       </body>
     </html>

-removeEventListener
+EventListener
 ===================

-> Removes a listener for an event from the `InAppBrowser`.
+> s a listener for an event from the `InAppBrowser`.

-    ref.removeEventListener(eventname, callback);
+    ref.EventListener(eventname, callback);

 - __ref__: reference to the `InAppBrowser` window. _(InAppBrowser)_
 - __eventname__: the event to stop listening for. _(String)_